action.skip

 • the creation of the relevant entry records directly after the invoice finalization or installment creation/modification, and

-• the creation of the relevant balance records for a registered money flow (where the field Origin is set to JPAY1).
+• the creation of the relevant balance records (where the field Origin is set to JPAY1) as well as the relevant booking details for a registered money flow.

 Canceling an invoice in JustOn Billing & Invoice Management will cancel the related entry in JustOn Cash Management.